idanceinbetween/wod-for-you/README.md

 - Run `/bin/run.rb`
 Then off you go!

-## Usage
+## Authors and acknowledgment
-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+The authors are George Wong and JiaXuan Hon from Inglorious Bashterds of Flatiron School in London.
+This app was built specifically as a project for Module 1 at Flatiron School.
+We acknowledge the help of all Technical Coaches at Flatiron School - Nico, Guy and Vasile, and the entire Inglorious Bashterds (London, 2019).

 ## Support
 You could find the authors at george.wong@flatironschool.com or jiaxuan.hon@flatironschool.com.

-## Authors and acknowledgment
-The authors are George Wong and JiaXuan Hon from Inglorious Bashterds of Flatiron School in London.

-License
-For open source projects, say how it is licensed.